-September 4: We'll talk about the simulation, the course, and the playful spirit of learning.
-We'll also talk about the strategic questions paper due on September 11th (see assignment description under September 11).
+January 8: We'll talk about the simulation, the course, and the playful spirit of learning.
+We'll also talk about the strategic questions paper due on January 15 (see assignment description under January 15th).

-September 6: We'll discuss the Birnbaum/Tibon article ("How the Israel-Palestine Peace Deal Died") and the "Everything you need to know about Israel-Palestine" guide (links on the announcements page of our CANVAS site).
+January 10: We'll discuss the Birnbaum/Tibon article about the last attempt to negotiate a Palestinian-Israeli peace ("How the Israel-Palestine Peace Deal Died") and the "Everything you need to know about Israel-Palestine" guide (links on the announcements page of our CANVAS site).
 Regarding the Birnbaum/Tibon article, be prepared to talk and ask questions about the image you're given of Abbas and Netanyahu, and about the challenges of reaching a 2-state solution.
 Please also come with questions about matters discussed in the "Everything you Need to Know..."
 Guide, and be ready to share some thoughts about why resolving this conflict is so complicated.